dodekatos/YTDownloader/README.md

 # YTDownloader

-A lightweight and privacy friendly browser extension (currently just Firefox) that utilises [YT-DLP](https://github.com/yt-dlp/yt-dlp) to download video and audio from websites via a simple popup.
+A lightweight and privacy friendly browser extension (currently just Firefox) that utilises [YT-DLP](https://github.com/yt-dlp/yt-dlp) to download video and audio from websites via a simple popup in Firefox's toolbar.
 The popup interacts with a Native Client to run YT-DLP and serve other functions.

 The extension includes a simple video and audio re-encoding tool that makes use of FFmpeg and FFprobe.
-All re-encoding happens locally on your PC, currently with just CPU acceleration.
+All re-encoding happens locally on your PC with either CPU or GPU acceleration.

 The extension also includes a Settings page where you can easily update all dependencies (YT-DLP, FFmpeg, Native Client), read update notes, and do various other things.